YueErro/cheatsheets/cheat_sheets/cmake.md

   LABELS "test_label"
   # Condition to start executing this one in parallel executions (-j)
   RESOURCE_LOCK rsrc # For multiple resources separate them with ;
+  # To control the test order execution
+  DEPENDS other_test_name # For multiple dependencies separate them with ;
+  # For test fixtures (CMake 3.7) see section 24.5.
+Test Dependencies in the book mentioned above
 )
 ```